DucHai972/Q_Benchmark/questions_design/question_design_plan.md

 ## Key Requirements

-1. **Complete Data Retrieval**: When asking about feature X, retrieve ALL respondents and their feature X values FROM THAT SPECIFIC CASE to ensure answer accuracy and handle multiple matches.
+1. **Case-Specific Data Retrieval**: When generating questions for case_X, retrieve ONLY the respondents and their feature values FROM THAT SPECIFIC CASE (case_X.json) to ensure answer accuracy and proper validation scope.
+Never use data from other cases.

 2. **Difficulty Modes**:
    - Cases 1-25: Easy Mode